Are you concerned about Chlorine and Chloramines in your water?

 Pros: Less pressure drop, better flow, media lasts longer.
 The once-a-week backwash and rinse keep the carbon filter clean and free of sediment.
 Carbon media is ‘reclassified,’ meaning the granular media is stirred up, exposing fresh sites on the media.
 The residue is removed and flushed out to drain.

 Cons: Needs to be connected to a drain (although in some cases, the backwash water can be run outside and used to water plants).
 Upfront costs are a little higher than upflow or cartridge types.

 A backwashing carbon filter on the main water line leading to your home will remove chlorine from your water and be especially useful if you are also looking to filter sediment, rust, and odors from city water.

 In a downflow backwashing filter, water flows through the top of the tank, down through the media from top to bottom, and back up the distributor tube.

 However, during the backwash cycle, water flow is reversed, and water flows down the distributor tube and up through the media to lift, expand, and clean it.

 The carbon media inside the filter will remove the chlorine from your water along with any unwanted tastes and smells that it may bring, while sediment and rust will be trapped and then flushed during the filter’s backwash cycle.

 Because this backwash cycle can be programmed to run automatically after a certain amount of gallons of water used or days elapsed, carbon backwash filters require very little maintenance: about all you’ll have to do is remember to change the filter media inside every 4 to 5 years.

-If you are just removing chlorine, a coconut-shell-based carbon media will work wonders (and effectively remove other odors, as well).
-However, if you are looking to remove both chlorine and chloramines (formed when chlorine and ammonia mix) you would be best to use catalytic carbon.
+If you remove chlorine, a coconut-shell-based carbon media will work wonders (and effectively remove other odors, as well); however, if you are looking to remove both chlorine and chloramines (formed when chlorine and ammonia mix), it would be best to use catalytic carbon.